anthonyq7/aegis/README.md

 - Balanced train/validation/test splits (80%/10%/10%)
 - Duplicate removal and stratified sampling for balanced classes

-Although the dataset for the training data is relatively small, it provided a consistent and predictable format for LLM-genererated Python code samples.
+Although the dataset for the training data is relatively small, it provided a consistent and predictable format for LLM-generated Python code samples.
 Additionally, a separate subset of questions were formed into prompts for the LLM-generated Python code samples to reduce leakage.

 CodeParrot APPS Hugging Face: [Link](https://huggingface.co/datasets/codeparrot/apps)

 ## Methods
 Simply writing scripts to collect the sample data wasn't sufficient.
 There were many markers that were unpredictable in style on human code: excerpts of the question, comments to mark the author, and watermarks.
 Given the small size of the dataset, such watermarks were manually removed to make the human code more homogenous.
-While writing scipts to perform cleaning is more effective, especially when working with larger datasets, manual cleanup in this case saved roughly 90 to 120 minutes.
+While writing scripts to perform cleaning is more effective, especially when working with larger datasets, manual cleanup in this case saved roughly 90 to 120 minutes.

 After the AI-generated data was collected it was processed alongside the human code dataset.
 Duplicates were dropped before the datasets were combined and shuffled.
 The train, validation, and test splits were chosen to be 80%, 10%, 10% respectively: an standard split.